-To be in this position — wanting to work, needing to work, knowing you still have much to contribute but never getting a foot in the door — is deeply frustrating, horribly depressing, and leaves us feeling powerless.
+To be in this position — wanting to work, needing to work, knowing you still have much to contribute but never getting a foot in the door — is deeply frustrating, horribly depressing, and leaves us feeling impotent.
 Add up these elements and you have the formula for despair.

 It’s brutally hard to fight your way back from despair.
 But sometimes, an act of compassion can help.